Harris entertainment family: Early life

-Off-Off-Broadway
+Career

+Off-off-Broadway

 George Sr. moved to New York City in the summer of 1962 as an advance scout for his family.
 He soon met Ellen Stewart, founder of La MaMa Experimental Theater Club (ETC), a pioneering producer of experimental theater.
 By December he was acting and directing for La MaMa, which led to work at the two other flagship theaters of the underground, the Caffe Cino and Judson Poets Theater.
 The following year George felt sure-footed enough to send for Ann and their six children.
 Stewart found them an apartment and recommended them to her fellow producers.
-All eight Harrises were enthusiastically embraced by the playwrights, directors and producers of Off-Off-Broadway.
-Dubbed “The Lunts of off-off-Broadway” by Cino playwright Robert Patrick, the Harrises found work constantly and quickly established themselves as resourceful performers who could act, sing, dance, write and direct.
+All eight Harrises were enthusiastically embraced by the playwrights, directors and producers of Off-off-Broadway.
+Dubbed "The Lunts of Off-off-Broadway" by Cino playwright Robert Patrick, the Harrises found work constantly and quickly established themselves as resourceful performers who could act, sing, dance, write and direct.
 Jayne Anne (aka Jane) made her New York debut as Christopher Robin in the 1964 Judson Poets Theater musical Sing Ho!
 For A Bear.
 George Sr. played multiple roles in the July 1965 premiere of Lanford Wilson's This Is The Rill Speaking at the Caffe Cino, directed by the playwright.
 In September 1965 Walter Michael made his New York debut at La MaMa ETC as Kenny in the premiere of Wilson's The Sandcastle, directed by Marshall W. Mason, followed by Young Albert in Paul Foster's The Madonna In The Orchard with Harvey Keitel, and in 1966 as Tobias in Tom Eyen's Miss Nefertiti Regrets, playing drums and singing opposite nineteen year-old Bette Midler.
 Also in 1966 George Sr. and Ann acted in the 1966 premiere of Lanford Wilson's The Rimers of Eldritch at La MaMa, directed by the playwright.
-Later that year Stewart invited George III, then fourteen, to re-establish his El Dorado Players in residence at La MaMa ETC as her “Young Playwrights Series.”
+Later that year Stewart invited George III, then fourteen, to re-establish his El Dorado Players in residence at La MaMa ETC as her "Young Playwrights Series."
 The reconstituted Players reprised their Florida successes, Bluebeard and The Sheep and the Cheapskate, followed by two new original musicals featuring songs by Ann.
 The first, MacBee, was adapted from Shakespeare's Macbeth.
 There Is Method In Their Madness followed, based on the Harris children's experiences with acting school.
 As in Florida, the press took notice.
-At year's end Walter Michael wrote and performed the music for Tom Eyen's Give My Regards to Off-Off-Broadway to celebrate La MaMa's re-opening following a period of closure by the city.
+At year's end Walter Michael wrote and performed the music for Tom Eyen's Give My Regards to Off-off-Broadway to celebrate La MaMa's re-opening following a period of closure by the city.

-In 1967 George III acted in Jeff Weiss’ play A Funny Walk Home at the Caffe Cino.
+In 1967 George III acted in Jeff Weiss' play A Funny Walk Home at the Caffe Cino.
 When the Cino closed in 1968 following Joe Cino's suicide, playwright Robert Patrick took up residence at the Old Reliable Theater Tavern on East Fourth Street.
 He invited Walter Michael there to supervise the music for his Easter play, Joyce Dynel.